jonataslaw/getx/README.md

 # Get

-Get is an extra-light and powerful microframework for Flutter that will give you superpowers and increase your productivity.
-Navigate without context, open dialogs, snackbars or bottomsheets from anywhere in your code in an easy and practical way.
+Get is an extra-light and powerful library for Flutter that will give you superpowers and increase your productivity.
+Navigate without context, open dialogs, snackbars or bottomsheets from anywhere in your code in an easy and practical way!
-Get is secure, stable, up-to-date, and offers a huge range of APIs that are not present in the standard framework.
+Get is secure, stable, up-to-date, and offers a huge range of APIs that are not present on default framework.

 ```dart
 // Default Flutter navigator